The two-day-trip to Volcano Arenal provides the unique opportunity to watch Costa Rica’s fascinating landscape from a birds perspective.

 After a walk through the ample grounds we reach a thundering fall in the jungle thicket.
 While Guido and Frank jump into the basin, Mia and I find time to take in the surroundings, to reflect on the events of the day, and to simply unwind.

 But alas, adventures fuel your appetite.
-Back in Fortuna we devour a delightful pizza in the cafe Vienna, and the finishing cappuchino is at least as good at the one at home.
+Back in Fortuna we devour a delightful pizza in the cafe Vienna, We finish cappuccino which is at least as good as the one at home.

 Take Off La Pista Airpark

-Crossing the mountains and the beautiful valley around the Tempisque and flying across the bridge la Amistad and finally landing in Fortuna near the volcano
+Crossing the mountains,the beautiful valleys, flying over the Tempisque, flying across the bridge la Amistad, and finally landing in La Fortuna near the volcano

 Passing the Volcano and cruising along the beautiful Lake Arenal to Canas – from their passing Nicoya on the way to the Hotel.